 According to the World Health Organization, an estimated 30,000 international travelers fall ill with malaria each year.
-For first-time travelers to Peru, the risk of malaria is often of great concern.
-In general, however, the risk is low.
+For first-time visitors of Peru, the risk of malaria is often of great concern.
+In general, though, the risk is low.

 - Lima and surrounding areas